sambuddhac/MacroEnergy.jl/docs/src/Tutorials/tutorial_1_input_files.md

 In the example above, the simulation will run for 8760 hours (one year), with one hour per time step and one hour per subperiod for each commodity (single subperiod).

 ### Units
-In Macro, everything that is transformed into electricity is expressed in MWh, and all the other commodities are expressed in metric tons:
+In MACRO, everything that is transformed into electricity is expressed in MWh, and all the other commodities are expressed in metric tons:
 - **Time**: hours
 - **Electricity**: MWh
 - **NaturalGas**: MWh